Dual Security for MIMO-OFDM ISAC Systems: Artificial Ghosts or Artificial Noise: Simulation Results

 \subsection{Detection Performance at the BS and Sensing Eve}

 In this subsection, we investigate the correct detection probability, which is defined as the ratio between the number of detected true targets and the total number of detected targets, including both true and ghost targets.
-This metric enables a direct evaluation of the impact of AGs on sensing security.

 Target detection is performed using a constant false alarm rate (CFAR) detector with a false alarm probability of $10^{-5}$.
 Two types of reference signals available at the sensing Eve are considered.
 The first corresponds to an ideal scenario in which the transmitted waveform is perfectly recovered, i.e., $\mathbf{H}_{r,m_r}^{\mathrm{H}} \mathbf{H}_{r,m_r} = \mathbf{I}$, leading to $\hat{\mathbf{x}}_{n_c,n_s} = \mathbf{x}_{n_c,n_s}$.
 The second represents a more practical case where the reference signal is recovered using an MVU estimator shown in \eqref{Eve ref signal}, in which path loss and channel effects cannot be completely eliminated.
 As shown in Fig.~\ref{fig:psl_detection}(a), increasing the PSL threshold $\eta_{\rm PSL}$ results in a monotonic reduction in detection probability for all receivers.
 This behavior arises because a larger PSL permits stronger sidelobes representing the AGs.
-These AGs are more likely to trigger the CFAR detector, thereby increasing false detection and reducing the probability of correctly identifying true targets.
+These AGs are more likely to trigger the CFAR detector, thereby increasing false detections and reducing the probability of correctly identifying true targets.
 This observation is consistent with the previous results and confirms that enhancing sensing security via AGs inevitably degrades sensing performance.

 For a fixed PSL value, e.g., $\eta_{\rm PSL}=-15~\mathrm{dB}$, the sensing Eve with a perfectly recovered reference signal achieves a higher detection probability than that using the MVU recovered reference.
 This is because perfect recovery effectively removes the impact of path loss and channel distortion, rendering the sensing Eve less sensitive to AN.
 Nevertheless, its detection probability remains noticeably lower than that of the BS, indicating that sensing security is still ensured.
 In contrast, under the MVU-based recovery, residual channel distortion and AN jointly impair the sensing Eve, leading to a further reduction in detection probability and highlighting the effectiveness of AN in practical sensing security enhancement.
 Similar trends can be observed in Figs.~\ref{fig:psl_detection}(b) and (c).